Get Shorty: All You Need to Know About Bulldogs

 So chill!
 So wrinkly!
 So allergic!

 I have always been a dog person, but I became a Bulldog person.
-I grew up with Huskies and Border Collies — big, energetic dogs that needed tasks and a lot of stimulation.
+I grew up with Huskies and Border Collies — big, energetic dogs who needed tasks and a lot of stimulation.
 But that was in suburban California.
 From the time I was a kid, I knew I wanted to live in cities, and part of that adult life fantasy was a dog of my own — it just wasn’t clear to me what sort of dog.

 I spent my senior year of college studying in Paris.
 The cliché vignette of a Parisian nursing a drink on a café terrace with a dog by their side turned out to be true.
 Since I couldn’t get a dog while studying abroad, I spent a lot of time mooning over French dogs.
 One breed in particular seemed to fit in with the city lifestyle; English Bulldogs were everywhere in Paris.
 They had squishy faces, were friendly to everyone, and seemed at ease with the exercise of accompanying their owners on errands around the neighborhood.
 That was it: I wanted a Bulldog.